Trail Blazers vs. Kings: Betting Trends, Record ATS, Home/Road Splits

 Additional Trail Blazers Insights & Trends

-- Portland has gone 1-9 in its past 10 contests, with a 3-7 record against the spread during that span.
+- Portland has gone 1-9 over its last 10 games, with a 3-7 record against the spread during that span.

-- The Trail Blazers have gone over the total in six of their past 10 outings.
+- Six of the Trail Blazers' past 10 outings have gone over the total.

-- The Trail Blazers' 113.8 points per game are only 4.7 fewer points than the 118.5 the Kings give up to opponents.
+- The Trail Blazers put up an average of 113.4 points per game, just 4.6 fewer points than the 118.0 the Kings give up.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.